 The Comprehensive Sleep Medicine Program at Phoenix Children’s Hospital is dedicated to treating a variety of problems that compromise healthy sleeping habits and keep children and their parents from having a comfortable night’s rest.
-Our comprehensive multispecialty sleep clinic is one of only a few such comprehensive pediatric sleep clinics in the country and is the only pediatric American Academy of Sleep Medicine (AASM) accredited facility in the Southwest.
+Our comprehensive multispecialty sleep clinic is one of the only exclusively pediatric American Academy of Sleep Medicine (AASM) accredited facilities in the Southwest.

 About Sleep Disorders in Children